Sun City West Estate Planning Firm Helps Protect Your Future

 - Living will — Also called an advance directive, a living will allows you to state the type of lifesaving procedures you wish to be taken or withheld in designated circumstances.
 You can choose whether to accept or rule out CPR, defibrillation, mechanical ventilation and various other types of care.
 You can also choose to be an organ or tissue donor.

 - Power of attorney — This instrument allows one person, called the principal, to transfer decision-making authority to another person, known as the agent.
 A power of attorney can cover a variety of purposes, such as medical treatment or personal finances.
 It can transfer legal authority when it is created, or the authority can “spring” from a triggering event, such as the principal’s incapacity.

 - Parent contingency plan — If you have minor children, it is important to express your preference regarding who should care for them in case you die or become indefinitely incapacitated.
 Although this is more urgent for single parents, couples cannot overlook the unlikely possibility they could be taken in a common accident.

 Which estate planning tools are right for you depends on multiple circumstances.
 Relying on a one-size-fits-all approach can leave significant gaps in your plan and expose your family to a great deal of uncertainty.
-I am committed to designing comprehensive plans so you can enjoy peace of mind, now and in the future.
+We are committed to designing comprehensive plans so you can enjoy peace of mind, now and in the future.

 Contact an experienced Arizona estate planning lawyer today

 Pennington Law — Estate Planning, PLLC helps clients in Surprise, Sun City West, Buckeye and vicinity create reliable estate plans that safeguard their future.
-I provide trustworthy counsel based on a personal approach to every detail of your estate plan.
-Call 623-208-7867 or contact me online to schedule your free consultation.
+We provide trustworthy counsel based on a personal approach to every detail of your estate plan.
+Call 623-208-7867 or contact us online to schedule your free consultation.
 Home and hospital visits are also available.